philhagen/sof-elk/VM_README.md

   * Enforce field naming consistency
   * Various updates to dashboards and parsers
   * Ingest locations changed to ```/logstash/*/```
-  * Increased VM's RAM to 4GB
+  * Increased VM's default RAM to 4GB
 * Update: 2016-07-08: This is a MAJOR update!
   * Complete overhaul of the VM
   * Re-branded to SOF-ELK, with awesome logo to boot